Geometric decomposition of abelian varieties of order 1: Reduction to an equation in roots of unity

 \begin{lemma} For any positive integer $n$, the Frobenius eigenvalues of $A_n$ are precisely the numbers $\alpha$ satisfying an equation of the form

-for some primitive $n$-th root of unity $\eta$. \end{lemma} \begin{proof} By definition, $\alpha + 2\alpha^{-1}$ is a root of the real Weil polynomial $P_n(3-x)$.
-From \eqref{eq:madan-pal polynomial}, there exists a primitive $n$-th root of unity $\eta$ such that
+for some primitive $n$-th root of unity $\eta$. \end{lemma} \begin{proof} By definition, $\alpha$ is a Frobenius eigenvalue of $A_n$ if and only if $\alpha + 2\alpha^{-1}$ is a root of the real Weil polynomial $P_n(3-x)$.
+From \eqref{eq:madan-pal polynomial}, the latter condition means that there exists a primitive $n$-th root of unity $\eta$ such that

 This equation simplifies to